-On behalf of the entire SRMUN Atlanta Staff, Board of Directors, and Executive Directorate, it is my pleasure to welcome you to the 33rd meeting of SRMUN Atlanta at the Sheraton Atlanta Hotel.
-For many of you,
+On behalf of the entire SRMUN Atlanta Staff, Board of Directors, and Executive Directorate, it is my pleasure to welcome you to the 34th meeting of SRMUN Atlanta at our new location, the Hyatt Regency Atlanta.

-SRMUN remains a long up-held tradition for your institutions, and we are honored to have you returning with us once more this year.
+For many of you, SRMUN remains a long up-held tradition for your institutions, and we are honored to have you returning with us once more this year.
 The Executive Staff, Committee Staff, and the Board of Directors are incredibly grateful and excited to meet you once again.